ohall/ohall-hugo/content/post/terminal.md

 ## Why bother?
 You might be thinking: "This seems like a lot of work.
 Why can't I just doing everything from the Desktop."

 Sure.
 You could, but you'll be missing out on incredibly powerful tools and scripting capabilities.
 As your programming projects become more complex, you'll need more tools.
-Local servers, file manipulation, automation, scripting, NodeJS, Git and a galaxy of other single purpose command line applications that you'll weave into a efficient development environment.
+[Local servers](https://docs.python.org/2/library/simplehttpserver.html), [file manipulation](https://docs.python.org/2/library/simplehttpserver.html), [automation](https://docs.python.org/2/library/simplehttpserver.html), [scripting](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html), [NodeJS](http://blog.modulus.io/absolute-beginners-guide-to-nodejs), [Git](https://try.github.io/levels/1/challenges/1) and a galaxy of other single purpose command line applications that you'll weave into a efficient development environment.
 You'll also eventually have to deploy your work on a server somewhere and likely the only interface available to you will be the command line.

 At first it will take you more time to do things in the terminal and you'll make mistakes, but think of it as and investment that will pay enormous dividends in the future.
 Also, if you're planning to work as a developer or in any other technical role, you'll be expected to know your way around.

 ## Basic commands and tools
 Let's look at a few commands that may shed some light on what may initially feel like a very dark room.

+### man
 Most terminal applications take a variety of flags and arguments.
 We'll just cover the simple user cases here, but you can see everything that's possible by using the `man` (manual) command.
-When in doubt, RTFM.
+When in doubt, [RTFM](https://en.wikipedia.org/wiki/RTFM).

 ```sh
 $ man pwd
 ```

 ### Ctrl-C and Ctrl-Z
-Many times per da, you will get stuck or want to exit a program you've started on the command line.
+Many times per day, you will get stuck or want to exit a program you've started on the command line.
 These two key combos will do it.
 You'll learn the difference as you go, but for now try either or both to get out of a running process and back to the command prompt.

 `Ctrl-C` cancels or kills a job.
 Technically it causes an interrupt signal to be sent to the program telling it to abort what it is doing and exit immediately.

 `Ctrl-Z` "puts a job on hold and returns you to the prompt, but does not kill the job.

 ### pwd
 Print Working Directory.
-Basically asks where am I now?
+Basically asks "where am I now?"
+For example I'm in my home directory here:

 ```sh
 $ pwd